 After all, these are the people who often work hands-on with tasks and assignments.
 The management level might end up receiving new and valuable information about business operations.

+Communication is the key to success in the volatile, uncertain, complex and ambiguous business landscape of today and tomorrow.
+If you're interested to broaden your understanding about the topic, check out our blog series about the VUCA framework.
 For more ways to become a better manager and direct your company towards success, download our FREE guide on Metrics and Safety KPIs:

 We're a tech company with a passion for helping our customers adapt to the fast changing VUCA world.
 We're doing that by developing easy-to-use SaaS products that make gathering, managing and analysing field information as easy as possible for the end users.
 Remove gatekeepers, go horizontal and learn from your mistakes before they actually happen.
 More info at planbrothers.io.